Our Practice

 Scot Taylor, Office Manager

-Scot is our behind the scenes office volunteer making sure bills and staff are paid as well as the office IT & EMR support.
+Scot is our behind the scenes office manager making sure bills and staff are paid as well as the office IT & EMR support.
 Scot acts as a liaison between the clinic, Island Health and our local Division of Family Practice.

 Heather Halvorson , MOA